Regulatory/Risk Data Management, AML, and KYC Analytics

 Crawl, walk, Run seems to be the execution game-plan as the data complexity is pretty horrendous.
 Take for instance, Citi alone….has approximately 200 million accounts and business in 160+ countries and jurisdictions.

-The type of data challenges banks like Citi are wrestling with include:
+The type of data challenges global banks like Citigroup and JP MorganChase are wrestling with include:

 - Instrument Identification: All financial instruments, derivatives and loans need to be precisely and uniquely identified.
 This is one of the basic building blocks of data management and business analysis.